Thoko14/proptagon/data/docs/USER_MANUAL.md

 ## Grow Module - Property Discovery & Analysis

-The Grow module is PropBase's flagship property discovery tool, designed to help users find the best investment opportunities based on their specific strategy and preferences.
+The Grow module is Proptagon's flagship property discovery tool, designed to help users find the best investment opportunities based on their specific strategy and preferences.

 ### Key Use Cases